aturancetin/Peer-to-Peer-Encrypted-TCP-Server/README.md

 # Peer-to-Peer-Encrypted-TCP-Server

-The aim of this project is to set up a TCP based server for more than one client that can send and receive messages from them.
+The aim of this project is to set up a TCP based server for multiple clients that can send and receive messages between each other.

 ## How to compile ?